Frequently Asked Questions

 I didn’t receive an email for the confirmation of my registration.
 What should I do?

 Where and when can I collect my/our pre-ordered inaugural event T-shirts?

 If you purchased any inaugural event T-shirts as part of the registration process, you can collect them when you check-in on the day of the event at the Goolwa Aquatic Club, 92 Barrage Road, Goolwa.
-The registration office will be open from 7am on the day of the event 26 April 2020.
+The Check-In will be open from 8am on the day of the event.
 Please remember to bring the copy of your confirmed registration/E-ticket and invoice as proof of purchase.

 Is there any storage area for small craft?

-Small boats can be left overnight from Saturday 25.04.20 to Sunday 26.4.20 in the car park next to the GAC.
+Small boats can be left overnight in the car park next to the GAC.
 Overnight surveillance is not guaranteed.
 Participants leave their trailers and vehicles unattended at their own risk.

 Where can we launch our boats/craft?

 Refer to this map of the Goolwa Aquatic Club precinct which indicates the recommended locations to launch your craft.
 Please note that certain areas are intended for use by those launching larger craft such as dragon boats or surf boats whereas those launching smaller craft (kayaks, canoes, SUPs etc.) are requested to use other areas.
 Parking of vehicles and trailers may be at a different location to drop off/launching areas.
 Given the likely large number of participants and craft involved, please launch and park in the designated areas according to your craft type.

 Click here for a map of other nearby boat slips for launching craft.